How to Build a Kestrel Nesting Box

-- Hang the competed American Kestrel nest box facing an open area such as a large field, meadow or pasture.
+- Hang the new American Kestrel nest box facing an open area such as a large field, meadow or pasture.
 The kestrels will thank you!

 American Kestrel Nest Box Plans

-Make a simple cleat system for hanging projects such as this American Kestrel Nest Box, birdhouses and window boxes.
+This simple cleat system is easy to make, and it's useful for hanging projects such as birdhouses, cabinets and window boxes.
 The cleat is made by ripping a piece of stock at a 45-degree angle.

 - Start with a piece of wood at least four inches wide, and slightly shorter than the width of the nest box.
 Tilt the table saw blade to 45 degrees, then set the fence to 2 " from the blade to rip the stock into two mirror-image pieces, each with a 45-degree bevel cut along one edge.